 - Economic Growth.
 In the report A Matter of Degrees: The Effect of Education Attainment on Regional Economic Prosperity: “…The research shows that for each additional year of post-secondary schooling a region’s workforce obtains, real GDP per capita and real wages per worker jumps by more than 17 percent.”

 To be sure there are challenges facing institutions of higher education.
 Some young people incur significant debt to pay for their education and still face a very competitive job market.
 The looming student loan debt crisis now hanging over students, their parents, and our federal government requires national attention.
 The rising costs of higher education and the fear that many low-income and middle-income children will not be able to afford a college degree is a real concern facing our nation.
-Yet here in Kansas, the average debt facing graduates of Kansas State University for 4-years of education is $24,892—a far cry from the six-figure debt we read about in national headlines.

 In addition to our 4-year universities, the Kansas legislature must continue to support community colleges and technical education systems.
 Access to these institutions enables individuals to obtain professional skills or retool with new skills to succeed in vital industries and professions serving our state.
 Our state’s economic growth is tied to higher and technical education.
 Job creation and business development rely on an abundance of properly trained workers.
 For Kansas to attract and retain computing, biotechnology, engineering, manufacturing, aerospace, life and animal sciences, oil and gas, wind energy, and telecommunications jobs, Kansas must produce an educated workforce capable of competing in the 21st century.